Guide and Index of World History,

 A millennial series of uninterrupted crimes, weaknesses, basenesses and want of principle; a most repulsive and consequently a most uninteresting picture [...] persisting in blind obedience to the patriarchs and the priesthood... wretched, insane passions stifling the growth of all that was noble; rebellion on the part of generals, and assassinations or poisoning of the emperors by their own wives and sons. [p.18, from Hegel's The Philosophy of History].

 This sort of analysis, which might have well have been written by Voltiare, Kaldellis nicely characterizes as "outright insult."
 It is certainly a tissue of falsehoods and distortions.
 Hegel was no conscientious historian.
+In fact, Hegel was not a historian at all, and what he says is founded on the particular philosophical axe he is grinding.
+And we might wonder, wasn't poisoning, as of Claudius, more characteristic of the "real" Roman Empire than of "Byzantium"?
+Why doesn't the Principate draw this animus?
+Wouldn't "wretched, insane passions" be the words we would use for Caligula or Commodus?

 I could continue at some length with the many edifying issues covered by Kaldellis, at some danger of producing something as long as his book.
 What I might do instead is take the occasion to note, however, where Kaldellis goes more than a bit wrong.
 The problem is when Kaldellis seeks to assimilate "Byzantinophobia" to contemporary political issues.
 One might, indeed, wonder what Donald Rumsfeld is doing in this book.
 He is here, naturally, because the 2003 invasion of Iraq and the overthrow of Saddam Hussein is somehow the equivalent of the Fourth Crusade.

 The key to the root of this surprising matchup comes early in the book, as we get a reference to the Fourth Crusade in Chapter 1: "...eventually a Crusade was 'diverted' to Constantinople" [p.13].
 One might come to wonder about the passive voice here, which conceals the agent of the "diversion."
 Given the attitudes we have seen, we might suspect the Papacy, but Kaldellis himself precludes that with the admission that the looting of Constantinople "was seen by the pope as an unfortunate accident" [ibid.].
 An "accident" seems to understate the severity of the event, but it does mean, if anything, that it was unintended.
-So what is concealed by the passive voice?
+So what agent is concealed by the passive voice?
 And why is it concealed?

-The reader will hunt in vain through Byzantium Unbound for the answers to these questions, because they do no help the narrative the Kaldellis wishes to promote.
+The reader will hunt in vain through Byzantium Unbound for the answers to these questions, because they do not help the narrative the Kaldellis wishes to promote.
 As it happens, the diversion of an army to Constantinople was something solicited by Alexius Angelus, a son of the deposed and blinded Emperor Isaac II.
 Alexius wanted his father restored.
 In Venice, he found an army and a willing facilitator.

 The army was the Fourth Crusade, which needed transportation to the Holy Land but couldn't quite pay the Venetian fee.
 The Venetians had been helping out by having the Crusaders do little jobs for them in the area.
 Since the jobs involved attacking other Christians, and had nothing to do with their Crusade, they had already been excommunicated by the Pope, on both grounds.
 For Alexius, the faciliator was the Doge Enrico Dandolo, already 96 or 97 years old, who put it to the Crusaders that their whole bill could be paid by another little job, this time in Constantinople.
 What else could they do?
 It was a little late to just march off on their own, and that would have taken them by Constantinople anyway.